alimony/colorize-nordea-transactions/README.md

 Development
 -----------
 This is still a work in progress, not yet ready for public release.
 The extension will hopefully be distributed through the Chrome and Mozilla web stores.
+For more information on extension development and how to build/use this code, see the [Google Chrome Extensions](http://developer.chrome.com/extensions/index.html) documentation and the Mozilla [Add-on SDK Documentation](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/dev-guide/index.html).